LifePump is a deep-well, progressive cavity hand pump designed to provide continuous water for rural communities.

 LifePump’s PC pumping elements are supplied by EEPEX, a German-based pump manufacturer based in Ohio, USA.

-As of 2017, Design Outreach has installed about 35 pumps in countries including Malawi, Zambia, Kenya and Ethiopia and plans to reach 2.5 million people by 2030.
+As of 2017, Design Outreach has installed more than 50 pumps in 9 countries including Malawi, Zambia, Kenya and Ethiopia and plans to reach 2.5 million people by 2030.

 Description of the pump type